Disclaimer: Affiliate links help us produce good content. Learn more.

-All the rights to broadcast F1 coverage in Australia are owned by Foxtel.
-Essentially, they just re-broadcast coverage by Sky Sports using their own channels like Foxtel IQ, Foxtel Now and Kayo Sports.
+Foxtel owns all the rights to broadcast F1 coverage in Australia.
+Essentially, they just re-broadcast coverage by Sky Sports using their own channels like Foxtel IQ, Foxtel Now, and Kayo Sports.

 This also might be the reason why F1 TV Pro is unavailable to the users down under, which is not bad news at all as Australian viewers can use 10 Play to watch the F1 Grand Prix for free.

 Using a VPN to access 10 play is not the only option.
 Obviously, if you are in Australia, you may just connect directly.